 - Driver's line of sight must be over the dash while racing.
 This will be enforced during all races.
 Failure to do so will result in a warning for their first offense, second offense is a DQ per Race Director. - Modifications of any car construction specification for a Quarter Midgets or Half Midget necessary for a physically disabled child must be approved by the National Safety Director on a case-bycase basis - No decorative or distracting lights or any non-essential racing items (i.e. flags, stuffed animals, license plates, etc.) allowed on any QMA race car. - 3(A).
 1st offense warning (Driver/Handler) - 3(B).
 2nd offense DQ per race - High Pressure Compressed Gas Cylinders must remain in trailers or in tow Vehicles. - 5.
 There will be no jugs or cans of fuel in the Hot Chute after refueling. - 6.
 There will be no burning of spilled fuel on paved racing surfaces.
 6(A).
 For dirt tracks, it is recommended that all cars and drivers be moved to the hot chute prior to burning of the fuel from the racing surface. - 7.
-Recommended: No lifting cars onto their nose in the hot chute. - 8.
-TIRE RULES: - 8(A).
-Tire Treatment it is prohibited to apply tire treatments or chemicals on any tires, except for cleaning with water. - 8(B).
-Recapped tires are prohibited on the right side. - 8(C).
-Anyone found using illegal tire treatments or recapped tires (on right side) will be penalized as follows: 8(C)(1).
-First Offense: 30 days Family Suspension, 8(C)(2).
-2nd Offense: 1 year Family Suspension.
-8(C)(3).
-3rd Offense is Lifetime Family Suspension.
-Note: Family is a driver/handler signed in at the event. - 8(D).
+Recommended: No lifting cars onto their nose in the hot chute. - A tail cone is required when more than a single car is on the track.
+Cars still must make weight requirements while crossing scales. - 9.
+TIRE RULES: - 9(A).
+Tire Treatment it is prohibited to apply tire treatments or chemicals on any tires, except for cleaning with water. - 9(B).
+Recapped tires are prohibited on the right side. - 9(C).
+Anyone found using illegal tire treatments or recapped tires (on right side) will be penalized as follows: - 9(C)(1).
+First Offense: 30 days Family Suspension, - 9(C)(2).
+2nd Offense: 1 year Family Suspension. - 9(C)(3).
+3rd Offense is Lifetime Family Suspension. - Note: Family is a driver/handler signed in at the event. - 9(D).
 Tire tester may be used at all race events.
-Dirt track reading will be determined at the event by the Tech Director. - 8(E).
-QMA Tire Procedure see Procedure Manual or available at www.guartermidgets.org. - 8(F).
+Dirt track reading will be determined at the event by the Tech Director. - 9(E).
+QMA Tire Procedure see Procedure Manual or available at www.guartermidgets.org. - 9(F).
 Tire Warmers and Heat Guns Tire warmers, hot boxes, tire covers or any device to warm tires is not allowed in the staging and hot chute area.